 |Standing Venous Doppler Ultrasound|

-Lymphoscintography: Lymphoscintography, which is a nuclear scan that assesses the lymph system, can be normal in lipedema or the test will show characteristic corkscrew changes with lymphedema.
-In most cases of lymphedema lymphoscintography shows delayed uptake.
-So lymphoscintography can be very helpful to determine if and how significant a role lymphedema is playing in an individual’s symptoms, especially when there are more swelling problems.
+This is generally only used in complicated cases, where clinical diagnosis is not clear.
+This is a nuclear scan that assesses the lymph system, can be normal in lipedema or the test will show characteristic corkscrew changes with lymphedema.
+In most cases of lymphedema, lymphoscintigraphy shows delayed uptake.
+So lymphoscintigraphy can be very helpful to determine if and how significant a role lymphedema is playing in an individual’s symptoms, especially when there are more swelling problems.

-2-D Ultrasound of the Subcutaneous Fat: A fast quick and easy test just placing an ultrasound probe on top of the skin will show the fat below the skin and can provide lots of useful information.
+Lipedema Lymphoscintograph 2-D Ultrasound of the Subcutaneous Fat: A fast quick and easy test just placing an ultrasound probe on top of the skin will show the fat below the skin and can provide lots of useful information.
 Lipedema fat is more fibrous and is often swollen.
-This can give a good deal of information and is a quick noninvasive test.
+This can give a good deal of information and is a quick non-invasive test

-NOTE: Lipedema is pronounced and spelled several different ways .
+NOTE: Lipedema is pronounced and spelled in several different ways.
 It is pronounced as lip-edema and lipo-edema – it can also be spelled lipedema, lipoedema, lipodema and Lipödem.
-The spelling are all correct but one or two spellings are predominantly used in different countries.
+The spellings are all correct but one or two spellings are predominantly used in different countries.